javaminiature/helloboot/README.md

 # helloboot
-This is a simple hello world program based on spring boot.
+This is a simple hello world REST API based on spring boot.